Ruislip tube station

 Ruislip (/ˈraɪslɪp/) is a London Underground station in Ruislip in west London.
-The station is on the Uxbridge branches of both the Metropolitan and Piccadilly lines, between Ickenham and Ruislip Manor stations.
+It is on the Uxbridge branches of both the Metropolitan and Piccadilly lines, between Ickenham and Ruislip Manor stations.
 The station is located on Station Approach, and is in London fare zone 6.
 It is the oldest station on the Uxbridge branch of the Metropolitan line and was originally the only intermediate station on the line between Uxbridge and Harrow-on-the-Hill.